-The Company is a wholly owned subsidiary of Bank of Scotland plc , forming part of Lloyds Banking Group plc's Retail Division.
-As a wholly owned subsidiary, the directors ensure that the strategy, priorities, processes and practices of the Company are fully aligned where required to those of Lloyds Banking Group plc, ensuring that the interests of Lloyds Banking Group plc as the Company's ultimate parent company are duly acknowledged.
-Further information in respect of the relationship of Lloyds Banking Group plc with its shareholders is included within the Strategic report within the Lloyds Banking Group plc Annual Report and Accounts for 2021, which does not form part of this report, available on the Lloyds Banking Group plc website.
+The Company is a wholly owned subsidiary of Bank of Scotland plc , forming part of the Group's Consumer Lending Business Unit.
+As a wholly owned subsidiary, the directors ensure that the strategy, priorities, processes and practices of the Company are fully aligned where required to those of the Group, ensuring that the interests of Lloyds Banking Group plc as the Company's ultimate parent company are duly acknowledged.
+Further information in respect of the relationship of Lloyds Banking Group plc with its shareholders is included within the Strategic report within the Lloyds Banking Group plc Annual Report and Accounts for 2022, which does not form part of this report, available on the Lloyds Banking Group website.